eliotstock/stake/README.md

 You'll need to be comfortable with Linux.
 The goal here is to gain an understanding of how each node process is configured directly so we're not using any higher level containerisation projects.

+Before you start:

+1. (Optional) Update the firmware in your router, factory reset, and reconfigure, out of an abundance of caution.

 ## Hardware and OS install

+First decide between Intel and ARM for your hardware.
+If you want a quiet, fanless machine, choose ARM.

 ### Intel